michaelslaton/leet-code/README.md

 # leet-code
-A simple repository of my leetcode solutions.
+A repository of my leetcode solutions.